xpnt0/xpnt0.github.io/_posts/2024-06-22-HTB-Writeup-Office.md

 ![](/assets/images/HTB-Writeup-Office/Pasted image 20240619175337.png)

 - Then the pentester proceeded to upload the `exploit.odt` file to the target website located on port `8083`.
 Assuming there is a user reviewing the Job Application Submissions, the payload executed successfully.
-Great!
-The pentester received a reverse shell as the user `ppotts`.
+After some time, great!
+The pentester received a reverse shell as another user named `ppotts`.

 ![](/assets/images/HTB-Writeup-Office/Pasted image 20240619175643.png)

 ![](/assets/images/HTB-Writeup-Office/Pasted image 20240619175817.png)

 ## GPO Abuse and **root.txt**
 - After extensive enumeration, the pentester executed `winpeasx64.exe` to thoroughly enumerate for any details that might have been overlooked.
-In doing so, they discovered the existence of `DPAPI Credentials file` and `DPAPI Master Keys`!!
+In doing so, he discovered the existence of `DPAPI Credentials file` and `DPAPI Master Keys`!!

+- There are different ways to read the `DPAPI Credentials file`, from manual to automated ways, in this case the pentester used the automated way.

-> Comments: It's worth mentioning that the latest version of the tool [`SharpDPAPI`](https://github.com/r3motecontrol/Ghostpack-CompiledBinaries/blob/master/SharpDPAPI.exe) is capable of extracting credentials protected by DPAPI.
+> Tip: It's worth mentioning that the latest version of the tool [`SharpDPAPI`](https://github.com/r3motecontrol/Ghostpack-CompiledBinaries/blob/master/SharpDPAPI.exe) is capable of extracting credentials protected by DPAPI.
  {: .prompt-tip }
 - Upload `SharpDPAPI.exe`
 ```bash